wwpass/wwpass-python-sdk/WWPass-Python-SDK.md

 ##### Declaration
     WWPassConnection.removePFID(pfid)
 ##### Purpose
 Destroys the SP-specific data container.
-The container will then become non-existent as if it were never created.
+The container will then become non-existent as if it was never created.
 ##### Parameters
 | Name | Description |
 | ------- | -------------- |